 Is it more expensive to neuter a male dog or spay a female dog?

 Spaying can be more complicated than neutering, so it can be more expensive.
-However, many factors affect costs, including breed, animal size, age, and the location where the procedure is performed.
+But many factors affect costs, including breed, animal size, age, and the location where the procedure is performed.
 Low-cost spay/neuter clinics or animal shelters may not charge a premium for spaying compared with neutering.

 What happens if you don’t neuter your dog?